rollup/rollup/docs/configuration-options/index.md

 Allows Rollup to process JSX syntax to either preserve or transform it depending on the [`jsx.mode`](#jsx-mode).
 If set to `false`, an error will be thrown if JSX syntax is encountered.
 You may also choose a preset that will set all options together:

 - `"react"`: For transpiling JSX to `React.createElement` calls, where `React` is the default import from `"react"`.
-This is the same as setting `"jsx": "react"` in the TypeScript compiler options.
+This is similar to setting `"jsx": "react"` in TypeScript compiler options.
   ```js
   ({
   	mode: 'classic',